angelariggs/angelariggs.github.io/_posts/2021-09-13-reading-roundup-3.md

 tags: series-reading-roundup
 ---

 Welcome to another reading roundup!
-I have to say, I'm really enjoying writing these.
+I have to say, I'm really enjoying these.
 It's great to get a writing "win" in spite of having some writer's block / never-ending pandemic fatigue on my longer articles, and I like getting to share and support other people's work!
 Wins all around 🥰

 ### 1️⃣ **[How I rapidly improved my communications skills at a startup, and you can too](https://tbeb.hashnode.dev/how-i-rapidly-improved-my-communications-skills-at-a-startup-and-you-can-too)** (Wellington Johnson)